Poles in Chicago: Culture

 Chicago also has a thriving Polish cultural scene.
 The Polish Arts Club of Chicago was founded in 1926.
 The city hosts the Polish Film Festival of America where various Polish films are screened during the weeklong festival every October.
 Polish stage productions in both Polish and English are regularly staged at numerous venues throughout the Chicago Metropolitan Area.
 The most prominent venues among these are the Chopin and Gateway Theatres.
 The Gateway, which is also the seat of the Polish Cultural Center in Chicago is the home of the Paderewski Symphony Orchestra.
 The Lira Ensemble, the only professional performing arts company outside of Poland that specializes in Polish music, song, and dance is Artist-in-Residence at Loyola University Chicago.
-Chicago is also host to several Polish folk dances ensembles that teach traditions to Polish-American children.
+Chicago is also host to several Polish folk dance ensembles that teach traditions to Polish-American children.

 Chicago celebrates its Polish Heritage every Labor Day weekend at the Taste of Polonia Festival in Jefferson Park, attended by such political notables as President George H. W. Bush, Dick Cheney, Newt Gingrich, Hadassah Lieberman, Congresswoman Melissa Bean, and Tipper Gore.
 Illinois, due to the influence of this large population, is also one of the few states that celebrates Casimir Pulaski Day.
 Some schools and government services in the metro area are closed for the holiday.

 The Almanac of American Politics 2004 states that "Even today, in Archer Heights [a neighborhood of Chicago], you can scarcely go a block without hearing someone speaking Polish".
 This may be anachronistic because, although once true, today the Archer Heights neighborhood is predominately Mexican-American and Mexican, with many of the Polish former residents having died or moved to the suburbs.
-This is reflected in many of the businesses which served the Polish community having been replaced with businesses which serve the Mexican community.
+This is reflected in many of the businesses that served the Polish community having been replaced with businesses that serve the Mexican community.
 Polish-language business signs, once ubiquitous in Archer Heights, are now quite rare, while Spanish-language signs are seen on many businesses in the area.

 Much of 1950s Chicago Polish youth culture was captured in the 1972 musical Grease, in which the majority of characters had Polish surnames (Zuko, Dumbrowski, Kenickie); Jim Jacobs, who conceived Grease, based the musical on his real-life experiences in a Chicago high school.
 Much of the Polish-American nature of the musical was discarded when Grease was made into a feature film in 1978, casting non-Polish actors in the lead roles, and subsequent productions have also followed the film's lead in toning down the Chicago Polish influences.